 How Does Compression Technology Work?

-Benefits of Wearing Compression Socks and Sleeves
+Benefits of Wearing Compression Gear

 For those with diabetes suffering from common side effects like edema that often happens as a result of having the disease, over-the-calf compression socks with graduated compression technology work to reduce swelling in the lower limbs.
 At the same time, they protect feet from accidental cuts and scrapes that, if infected, can be extremely dangerous for diabetics.

-People with chronic pain in their limbs and joints can look to compression products like arm sleeves for elbow pain or compression socks to address pain and circulation in the lower limbs.
+People with chronic pain in their limbs and joints can look to compression products like arm sleeves for elbow pain or socks to address pain and circulation in the lower limbs.
 Arm sleeves can also be worn to improve performance during your favorite activities.

 Where To Buy Compression Socks and Sleeves

-We have a wide range of compression socks and compression sleeves for arms and calves to suit your specific needs.
+We have a wide range of socks and sleeves for arms and calves to suit your specific needs.
 Choose from a great selection of designs and colors and get the maximum comfort from our unique blend of synthetic fabrics.